 Meet your basic calorie needs.
 The estimated calorie needs for someone with cancer is 15 calories per pound of weight if your weight has been stable.
 Add 500 calories per day if you have lost weight.
 Example: A person who weighs 150 lbs. needs about 2,250 calories per day to maintain his or her weight.

 Drink plenty of fluids.
 A minimum of eight cups of fluid per day will prevent dehydration.
-(That's 64 ounces, 2 quarts, or 1 half-gallon).
+(That's 64 ounces, 2 quarts, or 1 half-gallon.)
 Fluids can include water, juice, milk, broth, milkshakes, gelatin, and other beverages.
-Beverages containing caffeine do not count.
+Beverages containing caffeine do not count as much, because they may make you urinate out as much or more than you take in.
 Keep in mind that you'll need more fluids if you have treatment side effects such as vomiting or diarrhea.